creatubbles/ctb-api-android/README.md

 4. `CreationRepository` - for operations on Creation
 5. `UploadRepository` - for upload media (images, videos) to server
 6. `LandingUrlsRepository` - for fetching landing urls
+7. `ActivityRepository` - for fetching list of activities

 ## Preview
 ### Demo